The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Mental and Emotional Abuse

 Mental and emotional mistreatment involves inflicting psychological harm on seniors in a nursing home through verbal abuse, threats, humiliation, or isolation.
-An experienced nursing home abuse lawyer knows this type of abuse leads to emotional distress, anxiety, and depression in victims.
+An experienced nursing home abuse lawyer knows that mental abuse leads to emotional distress, anxiety, and depression in victims.

 We work diligently to uncover evidence of psychological harm, ensuring perpetrators are brought to justice.